Cohort 1 Grantees

 Health is Kee

 This school district serves two small rural towns in Iowa, with most of the land being farms or mountain bluffs.
-The district’s child nutrition program will embark on a comprehensive marketing and community engagement initiative, actively involving students and the community.
-Central to the initiative is the “Health Is Kee” campaign, which will promote healthy lifestyles and locally grown foods.
-The district will integrate innovative technology into their meal program, enable the tracking of food options and student preferences, and increase scratch cooking.
+The district’s child nutrition program conducted a comprehensive marketing and community engagement initiative, actively involving students and the community.
+Central to the initiative was the “Health Is Kee” campaign, which will promoted healthy lifestyles and locally grown foods.
+The district integrated innovative technology into the meal program, enabling the tracking of food options and student preferences, and increasing scratch cooking.

 Attica Central School District